Skip to content

 1. Define the scope and objective

-"We’re here to understand how value flows today—so we can unblock it and drive greater mission impact."
+"We’re here to understand how value flows today—so we can unblock it and drive greater mission impact tomorrow."

 2. Identify the right participants